andrasq/node-qcluster/README.md

 ## Change Log

+- 0.8.5 - make sendTo be usable with cluster processes
 - 0.8.4 - cleanups, omit tests from npm package
 - 0.8.2 - make replaceChild tolerate no callback, make stopChild tolerate an already exited process
 - 0.8.0 - make startChild / forkChild wait for the process to be ready to serve requests